AlexandrovLab/SigProfilerMatrixGenerator/README.md

 ```
 $ python3
 >>from SigProfilerMatrixGenerator.scripts import SigProfilerMatrixGeneratorFunc as matGen
->>matrices = matGen.SigProfilerMatrixGeneratorFunc("test", "GRCh37", "/Users/ebergstr/Desktop/test",plot=True)
+>>matrices = matGen.SigProfilerMatrixGeneratorFunc("test", "GRCh37", "/Users/ebergstr/Desktop/test",plot=True, exome=False, bed_file=None, chrom_based=False, tsb_stat=False, seqInfo=False)
 ```
-  The layout of the parameters are as follows:
+  The layout of the required parameters are as follows:

-      SigProfilerMatrixGeneratorFunc(project, reference_genome, path_to_input_files, plot)
+      SigProfilerMatrixGeneratorFunc(project, reference_genome, path_to_input_files)

-  where project, reference_genome, and path_to_input_files must be strings (surrounded by quotation marks, ex: "test") and plot is a boolean argument (True or False)
+  where project, reference_genome, and path_to_input_files must be strings (surrounded by quotation marks, ex: "test").
+Optional parameters include:

+      exome=False:       [boolean] Downsamples mutational matrices to the exome regions of the genome bed_file=None      [string path to bed_file] Downsamples mutational matrices to custom regions of the genome.
+Requires the full path to the BED file. chrom_based=False  [boolean] Outputs chromosome-based matrices
+      plot=False         [boolean] Integrates with SigProfilerPlotting to output all available visualizations for each matrix. tsb_stat=False     [boolean] Outputs the results of a transcriptional strand bias test for the respective matrices. seqInfo=False      [boolean] Ouputs original mutations into a text file that contains the SigProfilerMatrixGenerator classificaiton for each mutation.

 **INPUT FILE FORMAT**